Home Resource Centre Git Rebase | Strategies, Commands, Best Practices, Examples & More

 8901234 Add more text to file.txt

 As you can see, the changes made in the feature branch have been applied to the "main" branch, resulting in a linear feature branch history.
-This makes it easier to understand the changes that were made to the codebase over time.
+This clean, chronological structure is one of the key benefits of using git rebase — it simplifies the commit history, making it easier for teams to trace changes.

 Git Rebase Commands